Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-And I just wanted you to know that I emailed them also, and I told them that if they wanted to confront you and win, they should learn a lesson from their debacle with Harry Reed, and they should do it honestly.
+And I just wanted you to know that I emailed them also, and I told them that if they wanted to confront you and win, they should learn a lesson from their debacle with Harry Reid, and they should do it honestly.

-Wait, wait just a second.
+Wait, wait, just a second.

-See, this is it might have made him look like an ass, but where is he today?
+See, this is, it might have made him look like an ass, but where is he today?

 He's the majority leader of the U.S. Senate.